seniorcreative/kards/README.md

 Please note - the app is not complete.
 Every type of logical combination for conditional calculations based on the answer given to a question (and if that  takes into account earlier answers, or dynamic answers) will need to be carefully planned, and thoroughly tested, so that it is making the correct ‘javascript function’ on the fly to work out which “out port” to follow and therefore which question comes next.

-Built using a requireJS/backboneJS, jointJS, jQuery and using handlebars templates, grunt to compile preprocessed SCSS templates and php output JSON data from /data/dataProviders.php to load initially hardcoded DB values.
+Built using a hybrid of requireJS/backboneJS, jointJS, jQuery and using handlebars templates, grunt to compile preprocessed SCSS templates and php output JSON data from /data/dataProviders.php to load initially hardcode values that will eventually be dynamically fed from the Health& CMS database.

-There is provision from the original boilerplate for testing and task runners but none of this is hooked up.
+There is provision from the original boilerplate for testing frameworks and other task runners but a lot of this is not hooked up or used.
+There is also a known error in the grunt watcher which outputs ‘Loading "server.js" tasks...ERROR’